jmeistrich/rnl-conf-2025/slides/slides.md

 # <div class="text-[144px]">🐣</div>

 <!--
 So we've got a chicken and egg problem here.
-There's not a lot of people making React Native desktop apps, so libraries aren't bothering to add support.
-So it's hard to build apps because of a small ecosystem.
+There's not a lot of people making React Native desktop apps, so libraries aren't adding desktop support, so it's hard to build apps because of a small ecosystem.

 So while I would very much recommend react-native-macos to all of you legends, I think we need to smooth out some rough edges and support in more libraries before I'd suggest it to new developers.